webpack/webpack.js.org/src/content/plugins/chunks-webpack-plugin.md

 });
 ```

-W> This option cancels the main functionality of the plugin and HTML files will not be generated.
-It can be useful only with addition of `generateChunksManifest` option for a custom generation of the HTML files.
+W> When set to `false`, HTML files will not be generated.
+It can only be useful together with  `generateChunksManifest` option set to `true` for custom generation of the HTML files.

 ### Caching